 I’ve come a long way in the kitchen with regards to cookware and gadgets.
-When I started cooking I had a knife block that was about $30 total, T-Fal hand-me-down all nonstick cookware, junky cutting boards, and about 300 nylon utensils (and yeah, I have retained way too many of those, too).
+When I started cooking I had a knife block that was about $30 total, hand-me-down all nonstick cookware, junky cutting boards, and about 300 nylon utensils (and yeah, I have retained way too many of those, too).

-All pictures and links below are from Amazon.
+Below is a list of items that I, personally, deem to be essentials or extremely useful items.
+Of course everyone’s tastes and needs will differ, but here are mine.
 These items/brands are what I personally own and can vouch for, but of course you will want to shop around for what suits your needs most.

 I use AllClad stainless steel (with the exception of one piece) and I absolute adore it.
 Of course, feel free to shop around for the brand that fits your needs and budget best.
 I have heard great things about Emerilware, which is made from AllClad manufacturers but is quite a bit more affordable.